Why are Leadership Assessments Important?

 Leadership Assessments Improve Employee Motivation and Engagement

-Finally, perhaps one of the most significant reasons for why leadership assessments are important is that they improve employee motivation and engagement.
+Finally, perhaps one of the most significant reasons why leadership assessments are important is that they improve employee motivation and engagement.
 Using talent assessments shows employees that leaders want to invest in understanding their team.
 When paired with development efforts, this can be a significant source of encouragement for individuals.
 Studies show that one of the major reasons why people quit their jobs is because they feel their career path has been stalled (43%).
 Research has also found that 38% Gen Z workers (born after 1997) said they were looking for jobs with greater transparency around career path and development.[ii]
 Using leadership assessments to provide employees with that transparency and development can therefore significantly improve motivation and engagement, leading to better performance and lower turnover as a result.

 Introducing the LSP-R